 Enter the challenge

-Now in our fifth year, we have made it our mission to hunt down the world’s best steak producers and reward perfection in steak.
+We have made it our mission to hunt down the world’s best steak producers and reward perfection in steak.

 The categories for this year’s World Steak Challenge are World’s Best Sirloin, World’s Best Rib Eye and World’s Best Fillet.
 There are also awards for the Best Grain-fed and Best Grass-fed steaks as well as the overall winner.